fabioso22/fabioso22/README.md

 ### Hi there, i'm Fabio Souza.  👋

-As a passionate IT student with a strong interest in data analysis and programming, i believe my skills can be a significant contribution to any team.
 I have solid academic qualifications, as well as knowledge in various programming languages such as Python, SQL, R, and Java.
 Additionally, i also have knowledge in data analysis and visualization tools such as Power BI and Tableau.
 If necessary, i am proficient in operating VM in the Cloud, using AWS.

 I consider myself a creative and innovative problem solver with excellent interpersonal and communication skills and i am eager to utilize my academic skills and experience to contribute to the company and improve overall performance.